Cross chargeability

 Conclusion

-While the rules concerning visa chargeability may appear straightforward, exceptions do exist, and understanding them can be pivotal in the Green Card application process.
-Professional consultation can further elucidate these complex rules and ensure that all potential advantages are explored.
+While visa chargeability rules might seem straightforward, exceptions and nuances can significantly impact the Green Card application process.
+Seeking professional guidance can clarify these intricate rules and ensure that all potential advantages are explored, leading to a smoother immigration journey.

 Schedule a Consultation with an Immigration Lawyer